Unicity/Chimera/classes/Unicity/VLD/README.md

 ### Maps

-A map (aka object) is defined using curly brackets.
-It represents a collection of name/value pairs.
+A map (aka hash or object) is defined using curly brackets.
+It represents a collection of name-value pairs.

 ```
 {